 These pins have blunt ends – very useful for knit fabrics and stretchy fabrics – these would not cause snags.

 These are short pins (about 3/4 inch or shorter) which is useful to keep the applique pieces pinned on the foundation fabric without them coming in between the sewing line.
-These small pins can be used for pinning small pleats.
+These small pins can be used for pinning small pleats (pleating pins) – they also can be used on delicate fabrics, as they are usually very fine.

 7.Upholstery tacks/T pins/ Tidy pins/bed skirt pins/Twist pins

-Your normal stainless steel pins – can be useful where pinning may not be convenient.
+Your normal stainless steel pins with a safety latch – can be useful where regular pinning may not be convenient or where you do not want the pins coming out.

-I have used cloth diaper pins (It has a sturdy plastic safety cap which makes it impossible to come open in between) in so many types in sewing – it is the sturdiest pin you can get and can hold anything within its hold.
-Very useful when you cannot find your bodkin to thread casings.
+I have used cloth diaper pins (It has a sturdy plastic safety cap which makes it impossible to come open in between) in so many ways in sewing – it is the sturdiest pin you can get and can hold anything within its hold.
+And very useful when you cannot find your bodkin to thread casings.

 All I ever wanted was a pin!
 But now I have got all these different types of pins I am raring to use them in my projects.

-Related posts : Sewing tips and techniques ; How to make a strawberry pin cushion; Fold fabric to make a needle book
+Related posts : A list of Sewing tools ; How to make a strawberry pin cushion

 thank you this is helpful stuff i appreciate you very much hope your karma and darma reflect.